marifedt/twitter-sidebar-clone/README.md

 - [ ] Make it responsive
 	- Text should disappear when width of the screen is much smaller
-- [✔] Create the profile component
+- [x] Create the profile component

 ### Notes: